qaisdw/reading-notes/Class08.md

 [1, 4, 9, 16, 25]
 ```

-2. Decorators in Python:
+# Decorators in Python

+**Decorators in Python:**
 In Python, a decorator is a design pattern that allows you to modify the behavior of a function
 or class without directly modifying its source code.
 Decorators are implemented as functions that wrap other functions or classes,
 adding functionality or modifying their behavior.
 They provide a way to extend or enhance the functionality of existing functions
 or classes by applying additional code logic before or after the target function or class.

-3. Concept and Use Cases of Decorators:
+## Concept and Use Cases of Decorators

+**Concept and Use Cases of Decorators:**
 Decorators are used to add functionality to functions or classes dynamically.
 Some common use cases for decorators include:

-- Logging: Decorators can be used to log the execution of functions,
+- **Logging:** Decorators can be used to log the execution of functions,
 allowing you to monitor their behavior and track important information.
 - Authentication and Authorization: Decorators can check whether a user is authorized to access a particular function or resource
 by adding authentication and authorization checks.
-- Input Validation: Decorators can validate the input arguments passed to a function before executing it,
+- **Input Validation:** Decorators can validate the input arguments passed to a function before executing it,
 ensuring the data meets certain criteria.
-- Caching: Decorators can cache the results of function calls to improve performance by storing previously computed values
+- **Caching:** Decorators can cache the results of function calls to improve performance by storing previously computed values
 and returning them instead of recomputing.
-- Timing and Profiling: Decorators can measure the execution time of functions or provide profiling information
+- **Timing and Profiling:** Decorators can measure the execution time of functions or provide profiling information
 to analyze and optimize code performance.

-Example of a simple decorator function:
+#### Example of a simple decorator function:

 ```python
 def uppercase_decorator(func):